praxispoetica/dtad-witpl/src/content/docs/works/novels/dtad-witpl/dtad-witpl.md

 ---
-title: Denying the Amerikan Dream.
-Wandering Into the Promised Land
+title: Wandering Into the Promised Land
+subtitle: Who Promised What to Who, Now?
-description: Novel
+description: Novel by v. o. kapelman
 ---

-## Denying the Amerikan Dream

-### Wandering Into the Promised Land
+## Wandering Into the Promised Land

-#### Who Promised What to Who, Now?
+### Who Promised What to Who, Now?